-Local farms, therefore, focus on what would normally and naturally grow in that region and this is what makes it the most sustainable for our Earth.
-In many cases, where a variety of plant foods, like fruits, vegetables, grains and legumes can grow naturally, it can also be the healthiest way to eat, as the food grown in your local climate and habitat is most in alignment with your body’s needs for that particular region.
+Therefore, local farms focus on what would normally and naturally grow in that region, which makes it the most sustainable for our Earth.
+In many cases, where a variety of plant foods, like fruits, vegetables, grains, and legumes can grow naturally, it can also be the healthiest way to eat, as the food grown in your local climate and habitat is most in alignment with your body’s needs for that particular region.

-Thanks to the wonderful local CSA program, it allowed us to develop not only a trusted relationship, but also a friendship with the farmer who provided our food.
-During the season, we knew 100% where our food comes from and how it was grown, which offered great peace of mind and an incredibly good overall feeling.
+Thanks to the wonderful local CSA program, it allowed us to develop a trusted relationship and a friendship with the farmer who provided our food.
+We knew 100% where our food comes from and how it was grown during the season, which offered great peace of mind and an incredibly good overall feeling.

 3. You get organic food.

-Although this is not always guaranteed, and will ultimately depend on the farm you are affiliated with, in most cases CSA programs do offer strictly organic food.
-Next to fresh and local, organic food should be one of our key priorities today when it comes to healthy eating given the amount and varieties of pesticides applied to our food today.
+Although this is not always guaranteed and will ultimately depend on the farm you are affiliated with, in most cases, CSA programs do offer strictly organic food.
+Next to fresh and local, organic food should be one of our key priorities today when it comes to healthy eating, given the amount and varieties of pesticides applied to our food today.
 I will be the first to say that organic food, especially on a commercial level, is by no means perfect.
-However despite any of its limitations or imperfections, it is still many, many times better for us and our Earth than what conventional farming provides.
+However, despite its limitations or imperfections, it is still many, many times better for our Earth and us than what conventional farming provides.
 If you are new to this topic or perhaps skeptical about the value of organic food, I encourage you to explore the following two resources:

 - What’s On My Food — a directory where you can search for specific foods and learn why kinds of pesticides are on them, and risks associated with them

 - EWG’s Shopper’s Guide to Pesticides in Produce — an annual report and tool to help consumers understand the worst and best produce choices when it comes to pesticide risk and contamination